orcular-orga/orcuScooter/Documentation/Assembly.md

         <li>Insert the screw through the hole (just a few millimeters beyond the hole)</li>
         <li>Put one of the spacers on the tip of the screw</li>
         <li>Hold the wheel and the other spacer (using the pliers) in position, then push the screw all the way through</li>
-        <li>Put the second washer on the end of the screw and fasten it with a M8 nut</li>
+        <li>Put the second washer on the end of the screw and fasten it with an M8 nut</li>
         <li>Test the assembly.
 Make sure the wheel spins well and that it doesn't wobble.</li>
 </table>